EitanGoldfrad/ios-sdk/README.md

 ```

 ## Step 6: Test event invitation notification:
-Once Snappers initialized succsefully, you can mockup a broadcase invitation notification
+Once Snappers initialized succsefully, you can mockup a broadcast invitation notification *this is for testing purposes only*

 Swift:
 ```swift